AndrejaKardos/AndrejaKardos/README.md

 **Can you describe yourself a bit?**

   I'm all about learning, improving, and solving problems — whether it's in my work or in life.
 I love diving deep to understand how things work and figuring out how to make things better all the time.
-When I'm not coding, I'm either lifting weights, reading books, tinkering with gadgets, or trying to beat my Rubik's cube time.
-I also love spending time with my partner and friends, playing video games, tabletop games, or just having good conversations.
+When I'm not coding, I'm bouldering, lifting weights, reading books, or ... acquiring a new obsession and learning absolutely everything about it.
+Did you know Orcas speak in different dialects?
+Anyway, I also love spending time with my partner and friends, playing video games and tabletop games, and just going on walks. :)

 <br>
    <p align="center">